titembaatar/homelab/docs/index.md

 * [🌐 Networking Plan](./homelab/ip-plan.md) - Outlines the IP addressing scheme for the homelab network.
 * [🛠️ Homelab Hardware](./homelab/hardware.md) - Hardware components used in the homelab.
 * [🏗️ Software Stack Overview](./homelab/software-stack.md) - High-level software architecture used in the homelab.
+* [🔒 Security Approach](./homelab/security.md) - High-level software architecture used in the homelab.